devmuhammadali1/Task-Master-Pro/README.md

+(Have made the README with the help of the AI)
 # TaskMaster Pro 🎯

 A feature-packed todo app built from scratch with vanilla JavaScript.
 This project helped me master DOM manipulation, state management, and other essential concepts.